Skip to content

 At the very bottom of the pecking order, according to the cable companies, are the writers.
 They are thus the assembly line workers of the food industry, the seamstresses in crowded Bengali atelier, the coolies on the coffee plantation.
 It is not appropriate, the cable lawyer claimed in court, for those underdoors to drop by the final seller to claim a share of the profits.
 However small that share may be.

-Writers wait to enter courtroom in Amsterdam court
+Writers wait to enter courtroom at Amsterdam court

-[Tweet "In fact, only the middleman now earns from television offerings."]
+[Tweet "In fact, only the middleman now earns from the television offer."]

-The case has been going on for a couple of years, and each time judges seem to think that writers and producers should come to a mutual agreement.
-But time and again, it also turns out that those producers, together with the cable companies, have no interest at all in sharing any of that extra income with the people who not only squeeze the proverbial peanuts, but also sow them, educate them, and even invent and refine them.
+The case has been going on for a few years now, and each time judges seem to think that writers and producers should come to a mutual agreement.
+But time and again, it also turns out that those producers, together with the cable companies, have no interest at all in sharing any of the extra income with the people who not only squeeze the proverbial peanuts, but also sow them, educate them, and even invent and refine them.
 In fact, only the middlemen now earn from the television offer.
 The viewer pays, the creator receives a pittance.

 So even the writers of series like Max Havelaar and "How expensive was the sugar?" are empty-handed.